Alb-Ard/dist-sys-dubito-online/docs/report.md

 ## Abstract

-This project's objective is to recreate a version of the famous card game called "Dubito", following the rules and ideas of the videogames "Liar's Bar" and "Master Bluff".
+This project's objective is to recreate a version of the famous card game called "Dubito", following the rules and ideas of the videogame "Liar's Bar" and "Master Bluff".

 The game rules are the following:
 - At the start of each round each player receives 5 cards and a specific type of card is declared (Kings, Queens, Aces);